Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

     }
     ```

   - Use the `eina_array_iterator_new()` function to create an iterator for the array.

     The function returns a newly allocated iterator associated with the array.
 If the array is `NULL` or the count of the array members is less than or equal to 0, the function returns `NULL`.
 If the memory cannot be allocated, `NULL` is returned and `EINA_ERROR_OUT_OF_MEMORY` is thrown.
-Otherwise, a valid iterator is returned.Pass to this function the array for which you want to create a new iterator.
+Otherwise, a valid iterator is returned.

+    Pass to this function the array for which you want to create a new iterator.
 The iterator is used to run a sequential walk through the array, exactly like the `eina_array_foreach()` function.

     To create an iterator and use it to print the data of each array element:

     ```
     static Eina_Bool